codetobuild/basic-profile-react-app/README.md

 # Basic Profile App

-- This is a basic React app which is implemented with redux.
+### This is a basic Redux implementation in React App

 # Demo Link: